KUNLP/MMID/README.md

 MMID is derived from [KoMMERCE](https://github.com/MMC-K/multimodal_fashion_dialog_dataset).

-At present, the MMID benchmark folder includes only a subset of the data samples.
-The full dataset will be released after the paper is accepted.

 MMID is released under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.

 ## Evaluating MMID with Qwen3-VL-8B-Instruct